 - Must be 18 years of age.

-- Must pass the Washington State Trapper Education Exam with a minimum passing score of 90%.
+- Must complete the Washington State Trapper Education Exam with a passing score.

 - Possess a minimum of two years' experience that demonstrates the knowledge and ability to control wildlife species causing conflict or property damage.
 Methods by which you can document experience must include one of the following, but are not limited to: